binaryphile/binaryphile.github.io/_posts/2018-08-25-approach-bash-like-a-developer-part-17-command-processing.md

     semicolons, parentheses, braces, pipe and redirection characters and determine the grammatical structure of the resulting statement

--   *[brace expansion]* - permute a string with a comma-separated (or double-dot-separated) list of strings in braces - e.g. expand *echo /mypath/{one,two}* to:
+-   *[brace expansion]* - generate either a sequence of strings from a double-dotted range or a permutation of a string with a comma-separated list of strings in braces - e.g. expand *echo /mypath/{one,two}* to:

-{% highlight bash %}
         echo /mypath/one /mypath/two
-{% endhighlight %}

 -   *[tilde expansion]* - substitute the path to a user's home directory for a word with a tilde as the leading character, using the text